Attention: Faculty, Academic Staff, and Instructors (new or experienced with community-engaged learning)

-The following sessions will be offered in fall 2020 as a series of Special Topics for Faculty Practitioners to discuss academic community engaged learning at MSU.
-Community engaged learning (CEL) combines academic coursework with the application of institutional resources to address community needs and challenges.
-Implementation strategies range from direct service to advocacy to research to philanthropy, and more.
-Sessions focus on course design examples, community partnerships, developing syllabi, managing logistics, and orienting students to enter a community with knowledge of identity, equity, and privilege.
-They also highlight diverse reflection strategies.
+Sessions will highlight campus practitioners and will focus on course design examples, community partnerships, developing syllabi, managing logistics, orienting students to enter a community with knowledge of identity, equity, and privilege, and highlight diverse reflection strategies.
 Through presentation and discussion, attendees will learn how to get started or enhance what they are already doing and connect to a network of peers and resource supports.
-All sessions will include recommendations for virtual formatting for community engaged learning courses.